Perineal Tear Compensation Claims

 Damaged muscles around the perineum may cause severe pain in the area, including pelvic and abdominal aches.
 This may impact on mother and baby bonding and aggravate post-natal depression.

-Because perineal tears are common, many women believe them to be a necessary part of childbirth and are reluctant to discuss their injuries.
-However, it is vital that injuries to the perineum are correctly and quickly identified and that midwives and doctors attending deliveries seek expert advice.
+Because perineal tears are common, many women believe them to be an unavoidable part of childbirth and are reluctant to discuss their injuries.
+However, it is vital that injuries to the perineum are correctly and quickly identified, and that midwives and doctors attending deliveries seek expert advice where necessary.

-Where the treatment of the traumatic tear has been non-existent or inadequate the consequences may continue for years.
-The misery of chronic pain, incontinence and painful intercourse may also cause psychological damage.Back to top
+Where the treatment of a traumatic tear has been non-existent or inadequate the consequences may continue for years.
+The misery of chronic pain, incontinence and painful intercourse may also result in psychological harm.

 What type of claim can I make?